austinchiang/upgrades/README.md

 # Using upgrades.sh

 The goal of this script is to help make setting up local files for upgrading Liferay 7 less cumbersome.
 It is a work in progress.
-Only the Tomcat and JBoss app servers are supported right now.
+Only the Tomcat and JBoss, and Wildfly app servers are supported right now.

 This script assumes:
 - A zipped liferay 7 DXP or CE bundle is present in the same directory